 - Commercial dance and concert dance can coexist.
 Integrating commercial styles expands audience accessibility and entertainment value in concert dance

 - Theater and concert dance are an exciting marriage.
 It combines the technical precision of concert dance with the audience connectivity of theatricality

 - Dance is a tool of communication.
 It should be held to the same standards in effectiveness as writing and speaking.
 Pieces should have logical structure thematically and physically.
 Every component should support that structure

 What We’ve Been Up To

-The Caroline Liviakis Dance Company, has been invited to present work at festivals and showcases across California and New York including: Dances at MuCCC: a contemporary dance festival (Rochester, NY), Young Choreographers Showcase and Prize (San Diego, CA), Emergence A festival of new works (Napa, CA), Choreographers Showcase: Dance Mission Theater (San Francisco, CA), and Emerging Artists’ Collaborative (San Diego, CA).
+The Caroline Liviakis Dance Company (CLDC), has been invited to present work at festivals and showcases across California and New York including: Dances at MuCCC: a contemporary dance festival (Rochester, NY), Young Choreographers Showcase and Prize (San Diego, CA), Emergence A festival of new works (Napa, CA), Choreographers Showcase: Dance Mission Theater (San Francisco, CA), Emerging Artists’ Collaborative (San Diego, CA), FREEdom DANCEfest (San Francisco, CA), and Movement Arts Festival (San Francisco, CA).
 The company has been a performance guest artist at Skyline College, Napa Valley College, and College of San Mateo.
-The Caroline Liviakis Dance Company was in residence at LEVYdance (June 2017) and is currently in residence at SAFEhouse Arts in San Francisco (July 2017-April 2018).
+The company has held residencies at LEVYdance and SAFEhouse Arts.